argilla-io/argilla/docs/_source/guides/llms/conceptual_guide.md

 ![llm-flow](../../_static/images/llms/rlhf.svg "LLM fine-tuning stages")

 :::{note}
 This guide are highly inspired by the "Training language models to follow instructions with human feedback" paper and the amazing introduction to RLHF by Chip Huyen.
-The above figure is an adaptation from the figure created by Chip Huyen for this post.
+The above figure is an adaptation from Chip Huyen's post.
 :::

 Argilla Feedback assists in three critical stages of the LLM fine-tuning process.
 The first is the **collection of completion data for supervised fine-tuning of large language models**.
 This stage, while a part of the RLHF process, also operates independently.
 In supervised fine-tuning, models learn from human-guided examples, steering them, and improving their capabilities.